IB3N/BarTinder/README.md

 DB_PORT=
 ```

-3. Install dependencies and start server (you should already be in /server)
+3. Install dependencies and start BarTinder (you should already be in /server)

 ```
 npm i